LogentriesCommunity/le_android/README.md

 Build requirements: Android SDK 2.3+
 Runtime requirements: Android OS 2.3+

+Features:

+- Send Logs via HTTP POST

+	Option of changing from Token TCP to using HTTP POST sending to the endpoint 'https://js.logentries.com/v1/logs/LOG-TOKEN'

+- Send Logs via SSL

+	The library can send logs via Token TCP over TLS/SSL over port 443 by default

+- Storing logs offline and sending when connected.

+	While sending logs, if the device looses connection, logs are stored locally until a connection is reestablished then sent to Logenntires.

+- TraceID

+	Each log sent contains the device TraceID which is a unique 35 character ID.

 Setup
 -----

 Set up an account with Logentries at <https://logentries.com/>, and create a logfile, by clicking + Add New button and selecting the Manual Configuration Option at the bottom.
 Select Token TCP as the source type and copy the Token UUID printed in green.

 Next, download the library jar file [here](https://github.com/logentries/le_android/raw/master/lib/logentries-android-2.1.4.jar) and place it in the /yourProject/libs folder of your Android project.